 - And This Is for...: Riggs does this in the climactic showdown when he starts shooting one of the bad guys and saying the names of all the slain officers and Rika.

-- Artistic License Law: Arjen Rudd's plan for using Diplomatic Immunity to commit crimes out in the open wouldn't have worked in real life.
-If a diplomat gets caught committing a crime the police have the right to report him to his superiors who in turn would fire and prosecute him for abusing his authority.
-And no matter how corrupt the regime might be, they would do that, given the negative political consequences the country would suffer from having one of their diplomats abuse their position in a country as powerful as the United States.
+- Artistic License – Law: Arjen Rudd's plan for using Diplomatic Immunity to commit crimes out in the open wouldn't have worked in real life.
+If a diplomat gets caught committing a crime the police have the right to report him to his superiors, who may revoke the immunity at their discretion and leave the diplomat open to arrest and prosecution.
+And no matter how corrupt the regime might be, they would do that if the crime was serious enough, given the negative political consequences the country would suffer from having one of their diplomats abuse their position in a country as powerful as the United States.
+South Africa wasn’t exactly high on the world’s popularity list at the time, so they’d do anything to save whatever relations they had.
+Even if none of that had worked, the United States would've been able to declare him persona non grata and expel him from the country.

 - Big Bad: Arjen Rudd, who is using his status as a diplomat to cover up his illegal drug-dealing activities.